56kcloud/Training/DockerCon/monitoring/stats.md

 Background containers are how you'll run most applications.
 Here's a simple example using MySQL.

-1. You can check the processes which run in your container siwth : `docker container top`
+1. You can check the processes which run in your containers : `docker container top`

     Let's look at the running processes inside the container.

     ```
-    $ docker container top redis
+    docker container top redis
     PID                 USER                TIME                COMMAND
     8480                rpc                 0:00                redis-server
     ```